When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 Introduction

-In Part 1, I built a Google Chat Bot with Cloud Functions + Python + uv, in Part 2 I implemented a progressive update UX with cardsV2, and in Part 3 I integrated knowledge base search using Vertex AI RAG Engine.
+In Part 1, I built a Google Chat Bot with Cloud Functions + Python + uv.
+In Part 2, I implemented a progressive update UX with cardsV2.
+In Part 3, I integrated knowledge base search using Vertex AI RAG Engine.

-The RAG pipeline was up and running, and the bot was able to return reasonably accurate answers to user questions.
+With the RAG pipeline up and running, the bot was able to return reasonably accurate answers to user questions.
 However, there was one thing that bothered me.

 All responses were plain text and hard to read.

-The answers generated by Gemini contained bullet points and bold text, but when passed directly to the textParagraph widget in Cards V2, the Markdown symbols were displayed as-is. **bold** wouldn't become bold, and - list item would just be text with a hyphen.
+The answers generated by Gemini included bullet points and bold text, but when passed directly to the textParagraph widget in Cards V2, the Markdown symbols were displayed as-is. **bold** wouldn't render as bold, and - list item would just appear as hyphenated text.

 HTML Tags Supported by Cards V2 textParagraph

-Upon investigation, I found that Google Chat's textParagraph widget supports not Markdown, but a restricted HTML subset.
+Upon investigation, I found that Google Chat's textParagraph widget supports a restricted HTML subset, not Markdown.

 Supported Tags